isadoji/therminator_vort/README.md

 https://www.ifj.edu.pl/dept/no4/nz41/programs/therminator/

-To include the effects of vorticity, it is necessary to modify the following files
+To include the effects of vorticity, it is necessary to modify the following files (therminator_mod)

 1. thermitator.in
 2. therm_events.cxx